CodecoolGlobal/tech-interview-workbook-mm2005/docs/module_web_with_python.md

 		DELETE — remove a specific resource by id

 81 What is JSON?
 When to use?
+    The JSON format is syntactically identical to the code for creating JavaScript objects.
+Because of this similarity, a JavaScript program can easily convert JSON data into native JavaScript objects.
+    The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is text only.
+    Code for reading and generating JSON data can be written in any programming language.
+	JSON is often used when data is sent from a server to a web page.
+	JSON Data: "firstName":"John"
+	JSON Objects: {"firstName":"John", "lastName":"Doe"}
+	JSON Arrays: "employees":[
+    			{"firstName":"John", "lastName":"Doe"},
+    			{"firstName":"Anna", "lastName":"Smith"}
+			]

 82 What is TCP/IP?
 What layers does it define, what are they responsible for?
+    Transmission Control Protocol/Internet Protocol, is a suite of communication protocols used to interconnect network devices on the internet.
+		1) Network access layer: It defines how the data should be sent physically through the network.
+		2) Internet layer: The main responsibility of the internet layer is to send the packets from any network, and they arrive at the destination 				irrespective of the route they take.
+		3) Transport layer: The transport layer is responsible for the reliability, flow control, and correction of data which is being sent over the network.
+		4) Application Layer: This layer allows the user to interact with the application.

 83 What’s the difference between TCP and UDP?
+    Transmission Control Protocol (TCP) is a connection-oriented protocol that computers use to communicate over the internet.
+    It is one of the main protocols in TCP/IP networks.
+TCP provides error-checking and guarantees delivery of data and that packets will be delivered in the order they were sent.
+	User Datagram Protocol (UDP) is a connectionless protocol that works just like TCP but assumes that error-checking and recovery services are not required.
+Instead, UDP continuously sends datagrams to the recipient whether they receive them or not.

 84 How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
+    1: A start-line describing the requests to be implemented.
+This start-line is always a single line:
+		HTTP method, a verb (like GET, PUT or POST) request target, usually a URL
+		HTTP version
+	2: An optional set of HTTP headers specifying the request, or describing the body included in the message.
+		Request headers, like User-Agent (ex: Mozills/5.0), Accept-Type (text/html), modify the request by specifying it further (like Accept-Language),
+	3: A blank line indicating all meta-information for the request has been sent.
+	4: An optional body containing data associated with the request (like content of an HTML form) HTTP header fields provide required information about the request or response, or about the object sent in the message body.
+	There are three main types of HTTP 	message headers:
+		General headers, like Via
+		Request headers, like User-Agent, Accept-Type
+		Entity headers, like Content-Length

 85 How does an HTTP Response look like?
 What are the most relevant HTTP header fields?
+    1: The start line of an HTTP response, called the status line:
+		- protocol version, usually HTTP/1.1.
+		- a status code (like: 200, 404)
+		- a status text.
+A brief, purely informational, textual description
+	2: HTTP headers:
+		General headers, like Via
+		Response headers, like Vary and Accept-Ranges
+		Entity headers, like Content-Length
+	3: Body:
+		single file

 86 What is DNS?
 How does it work?
+    The Domain Name System (DNS) is the phonebook of the Internet.
+Humans access information online through domain names.
+    Web browsers interact through Internet Protocol (IP) addresses.
+DNS translates domain names to IP addresses.
+    Each device connected to the Internet has a unique IP address which other machines use to 	find the device.
+	How does it work?
+	The process of DNS resolution involves converting a hostname (such as www.example.com) into a computer-friendly IP address (such as 192.168.1.1).
+	An IP address is given to each device on the Internet, and that address is necessary to find the appropriate Internet device.

 87 What is a web server?
+    A web server stores and delivers the content for a website – such as text, images, video, and application data – to clients that request it.
+    A web server communicates with a web browser using the Hypertext Transfer Protocol (HTTP).
+    The content of most web pages is encoded in Hypertext Markup Language (HTML).

 88 Explain the client-server architecture.
+    Client-server architecture is an architecture of a computer network in which many clients (remote processors) request and receive service from a centralized server (host computer).
+Client computers provide an interface to allow a computer user to request services of the server and to display the results the server returns.
+     Servers wait for requests to arrive from clients and then respond to them.

 89 What would you use a session for?
+    For user authentication.
+There is no need of logging in every time the page reloaded until the session expires.
+	A session is a collection of data stored on the server and associated with a given user (usually via a cookie containing an id code)

 90 What would you use a cookie for?
+    Cookies are mainly used for simple data that shouldn't be trusted (since the user can tamper with it), mainly for preferences settings on a site (but cookies are used for e.g. showing you personalized ads as well).
+	A cookie is a bit of data stored by the browser and sent to the server with every request.

 ## Software Development Methodologies

 91 What kind of software development methodologies do you know?
 What are the main features of these?
+    Waterfall Project Management
+		The waterfall method is a sequential design process used in software development processes, in which progress is seen as flowing steadily downwards (like a waterfall) through the phases of conception, initiation, analysis, design, construction, testing, production/implementation and maintenance.
+		It's still a really good way to implement a software, where the requirements are clear, the technology is understood and the project is short.
+	Agile Project Management
+		In the context of software development: Agile is a time boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.

 92 What are the SCRUM roles?
+    ScrumMaster - A good ScrumMaster shelters the team from outside distractions, allowing team members to focus maniacally during the sprint on the goal they have selected.
+	Product owner - works to direct the team to the right goal - prioritizing product backlog Scrum team - Although individuals may join the team with various job titles, in Scrum, those titles are insignificant.
+	Scrum methodology states that each person contributes in whatever way they can to complete the work of each sprint.

 93 What are the SCRUM ceremonies?
+    Sprint Planning Meeting:  This is where the team meets and decides what they need to complete in the coming sprint Daily Standups: This is a standup meeting, or a very short – 15-minute mini-meeting – for the team to make sure they’re all on the same page.
+	Sprint Review Meeting: the team demos what they shipped in the sprint Sprint Retrospective: team reviews their work, identifying what they did well and what didn’t go as planned

 94 What are the SCRUM artifacts?
+    primary artifact: the product itself: The Scrum model expects the team to bring the product or system to a potentially shippable state at the end of each Scrum sprint. product backlog: This is the complete list of the functionality that remains to be added to the product. (user stories) sprint backlog: team members create it.
+It is the team's to-do list for the sprint. sprint burndown chart: Burndown charts show the amount of work remaining

 95 What is the main goal of a retrospective meeting?
+    It is to evaluate the latest sprint, identify the good and bad practices, and provide solutions to them.

 96 Explain, when would you recommend to use the waterfall methodology?
+    It's still a really good way to implement a software, where the requirements are clear, the technology is understood and the project is short.